metafacture/metafacture-core/CONTRIBUTING.md

 ##### Functional Review

 In functional review, the actual behavior of the bugfix or the new feature is reviewed.
-If the reviewer finds problems, these should be described by providing links or screenshots that show the behavior, and then reassigns the team member that submitted the issue, leaving the issue in the review column.
-If everything works as expected, the reviewer posts a +1 comment on the issue, removes the assignment and makes the suggested code reviewer assignee and reviewer of the linked pull request.
+If the reviewer finds problems, these should be described by providing links, examples, or screenshots that show the behavior, and then reassigns the team member that assigned the issue for review, leaving the issue in the review column.
+If everything works as expected, the reviewer posts a +1 comment on the issue, removes their assignment and makes the suggested code reviewer both assignee and reviewer of the linked pull request.
 The issue remains unassigned.

 ##### Code Review